Thermal3D/Python-Batch-Renamer/README.md

-Just paste the folder location and enter the name you wanted the files to be called.
+Just paste the folder location and enter the name you want the files to be called.